Joshua de Guzman

 Conclusion

-Gemini 2.5 Pro outputs a familiar look and feel like Bootstrap or Material design, which required more time to polish and lots of follow up edits, especially when matching a product and brand identity.
+Gemini 2.5 Pro outputs a look and feel similar to Bootstrap or Material Design.
+This required more time to polish and involved many follow-up edits, especially when matching a specific product and brand identity.

-Often, I use Gemini because of it's large context window and cost-effectiveness: from code documentation, analysis, to debugging code, but not for building modern UIs.
+I often use Gemini for its large context window and cost-effectiveness in tasks like code documentation, analysis, and debugging.
+However, I don't use it for building modern UIs.
 While Gemini 2.5 Pro remains a capable LLM model, I find Gemini 3 Pro a really solid upgrade.

-If you have any questions, shoot me a message on email!
+If you have any questions, shoot me an email!

 ~